Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 John and Lenin.

-Trying to have some fun.
+I'm just trying to have some fun.

 So they've come in, they've been like, what's this?

-They tried a session using his setup, but it was all.
+They tried a session using his setup,

-hum and fuzz and the band just walked out.
+and the band just walked out.

 George Harrison later recalled,

-he didn't do anything except he did make a toilet with a radio in it or something.
+except he did make a toilet with a radio in it or something.

-Literally he would have dropped it right into the bowl.
+Yeah, he dropped right into the bowl.

 Yeah, he's like duct tape it to the side.